JesseMurah/dev-fest-tutorial/instructions.md

 5. Test the flow:

-   - Enter a GitHub username in the input field (try your own or `octocat`)
+   - Enter a GitHub username in the input field
    - Click **Run Flow**
    - Watch as the AI streams its roast in real-time!